phanlethanh/springboot-jpa-sample/README.md

 Required: Java JDK 1.8 and Oracle database

 1. Execute scripts of *db* folder in PL/SQL to create sample database
-2. To run application in IDE: `SpringbootJwtApplication.java`
+2. To run application in IDE: `SpringbootOracleApplication.java`
 3. To run application by maven: `mvn springboot:run`
 4. To build JAR package: `mvn clean package`